 Food insecurity exists in every county in Eastern Massachusetts and in the entire U.S., according to “Map the Meal Gap 2017,” the latest report by Feeding America®, a nationwide network of 200 U.S. food banks.
 Overall, the food insecurity rate in Eastern Massachusetts is one in 11, and one in nine children live in food-insecure households.
 Statewide, the food insecurity rate is one in 10.
 In the United States, one in eight people is food insecure.

 Hunger Action Month is a national awareness campaign by Feeding America and its network of 200 food banks across the country.
 For more information about Hunger Action Month, participating events, how to advocate for hunger policies and the social media campaign, please visit gbfb.org/hungeractionmonth.

 About The Greater Boston Food Bank

 The Greater Boston Food Bank (GBFB) is the largest hunger-relief organization in New England and among the largest food banks in the country.
-GBFB provides the equivalent of more than 48 million healthy meals annually, distributed through its network of 530 member agencies across Eastern Massachusetts.
+GBFB provides the equivalent of 50 million healthy meals annually, distributed through its network of 526-member food pantries, meal programs and shelters across Eastern Massachusetts.
 GBFB operates four direct service programs at nearly 70 sites throughout the area.
 A member of Feeding America, the nation’s food bank network, GBFB serves more than 140,000 people every month in its goal to create a hunger-free Eastern Massachusetts.
-For more information, visit us at GBFB.org, become a fan on Facebook, follow us on Twitter (@gr8bosfoodbank) and Instagram, or call us at 617.427.5200.
+For more information, visit us at GBFB.org, like us on Facebook, follow us on Twitter (@gr8bosfoodbank) and Instagram, or call us at 617.427.5200.